danieljoonkimm/Technical_Growth_Assessment/README.md

 3. Achieve Slack-like functionality
 	- It doesn't have to be the most scalable and perfect implementation
 	- I should be able to do the following:
-		- Create a Slack Team
+		- Create a Slack Team -DONE
 		- Invite users to my Slack Team
 		- Create channels within my Slack Team
 		- Send messages to specific channels